huan/ducks/README.md

 const counterDuck = new Duck(counterAPI)
 ```

-For example, when we start using `Duck` instead of the `DuckAPI`, we will get the following differences:
+For example, when we start using `Duck` instead of the `API`, we will get the following differences:

 For `selectors`: